 The walls of the stations conceal stories of seemingly impossible engineering feats.
 Using the pedestrian linkway at Outram Park to the SGH Campus, little would passengers know that the East-West Line (EWL), North-East Line and TEL was achieved by mining beneath Outram Road, and under the existing EWL station.
 The closest of which was a mere 1.8m to the EWL tunnel.

-In the lower tunnel of Marina Bay, Arup also proposed the first ground freezing solution in Singapore that Taisei Corporation developed in detail.
+In the lower tunnel of Marina Bay, we also proposed the first ground freezing solution in Singapore that Taisei Corporation developed in detail.
 Freezing the water-logged soil would treat its permeability and stabilise the earth, allowing for safe mining works.